 In December 2019, ESA announced that they would be constructing their fourth deep space antenna in their global ESTRACK network at the New Norcia ground station.
 The new antenna is expected to begin operations by mid-2024 and will support upcoming missions including JUICE and Hera.

 - In 2016, the New Norcia station acquired signals across more than 1.4 billion km of space from the international Cassini spacecraft orbiting Saturn – the most distant 'catch' as ESA station has ever made.

 - Construction of DSA-1 was completed in 2002, and the station has been in operation since 2003.

 - A 4.5-m dish at New Norcia, inaugurated in 2016, provides support to tracking launchers and newly launched spacecraft.

-- A new antenna is to be built at New Norcia to support upcoming ESA space missions; the antenna is expected to begin operations by mid-2024.
+- A new antenna is under construction at New Norcia to support upcoming ESA space missions; the new antenna is part of a multi-million dollar collaboration between ESA and the Australian Space Agency and is expected to begin operations by mid-2024.

 - CSIRO has been responsible for day-to-day operational support and maintenance at the station since June 2019, the first time an Australian organisation has done so.

 - Australia and ESA have had treaties in place since 1979 to enable ESA ground stations on Australian soil to track spacecraft and interplanetary missions.